AnhTVc/NEPacketTunnelVPNDemo/README.md

     $make
     $./vpn
 3. server open port: 54345 for UDP.
-4. After build & run `NEPacketTunnelVPNDemo` on your iPhone, change IP server in file ViewController.swift let serverAddress = "<ip-server>"
+4. After build & run `NEPacketTunnelVPNDemo` on your iPhone, change IP server in file [ViewController.swift](https://github.com/AnhTVc/NEPacketTunnelVPNDemo/blob/master/NEPacketTunnelVPNDemo/ViewController.swift). let serverAddress = "<ip-server>"
 5. The `Connect` at the center of iPhone screen is a **BUTTON**